 These can indicate that infection is spreading into spaces that affect the airway or vital structures.
 This is a medical emergency.

-If swelling is present without breathing or swallowing difficulty, contact an emergency dentist the same day for evaluation.
+If you are in the Carrollton area and notice facial swelling, it is appropriate to contact an emergency dentist the same day for evaluation.

 Common Causes of Facial Swelling From a Tooth